 While runway lighting has been improved recently visibility at night on the field is still minimal.
 If you have never been to KCDK before it is highly recommended not to perform night or dusk operations.
 Even for KCDK experienced pilots, night-time departures taking-off Runway 23 (to the southwest) are highly discouraged.
 (See memorial plaque by the ramp.)
 Especially on overcast or moonless nights out over the Gulf you are taking off into a black hole.
 Do not attempt to climb out visually, use your instruments.
 If you are not IFR rated/current taking-off on Runway 5 over the town with city lights is a risk mitigation.

 While the installation of the fence has greatly improved deterring non-aviation traffic on the airport, pedestrians and bicycles still find their way onto the runway - please be cautious.
 Also being 4-foot tall, black chain link fence it is sometimes difficult to see with no ramp lighting - mind your props and wingtips!

 The Cedar Key area is surrounded and a part of a large protected bird sanctuary, i.e. there are lots of large birds in the area including osprey, eagles, herons, egrets, buzzards, pelicans, and seagulls.
 There are even several osprey nests within the immediate area of the runway.
 Watch out and advise other traffic of bird activity when appropriate.
 It is encouraged to report birdstrikes to the FAA.

 Theft is rare, but can happen anywhere.
 Do not leave aircraft unlocked or items in the open.

-If you're in a pickle, some local pilots monitor 122.9 at home and will come out to help or feel free to call Walter with the Friends of the Cedar Key Airport at (352) 222-6800.
+If you're in a pickle, some local pilots monitor 122.9 at home and will come out to help or when in need call Walter with the Friends of the Cedar Key Airport at (352) 222-6800.